DH-Forge/system/README.PRD.md

 - **Ensure Interoperability:** Enable different tools to _understand_ the same character data.
 - **Support Homebrew:** Provide a robust mechanism and **tooling** for incorporating custom game content.
 - **Focus on Web & JSON:** Prioritize a format suitable for modern web applications and APIs.
-- **Simplify Data Consumption:** Provide client libraries to ease the integration of DHFS data into tools.
+- **Simplify Data Consumption:** Provide client libraries to ease the integration of DH-F data into tools.
 - **Simplify Data Hosting:** Provide server libraries to manage the complexities of serving merged Campaign Registries.
 - **Handle Game Mechanics:** Define a standard way to _represent_ game element modifiers.
 - **Clarification:** This specification defines _how data is structured, referenced, and served_.
 The provided libraries will offer reference implementations, but the specification remains the core standard.